 What is Ring Fence Corporation Tax?

-Ring Fence Corporation Tax (RFCT) is like Corporation Tax, except it is only paid by companies involved in production of oil and gas in the UK, as well as the UK Continental Shelf (which includes parts of the North Sea, the North Atlantic Ocean, Irish Sea, and the English Channel).
+Ring Fence Corporation Tax (RFCT) is like Corporate Tax, except it is only paid by companies involved in production of oil and gas in the UK, as well as the UK Continental Shelf (which includes parts of the North Sea, the North Atlantic Ocean, Irish Sea, and the English Channel).

 The Ring Fence Corporation Tax main rate is 30% and there is also a small profits rate of 19%.